mcaceresb/stata-gtools/docs/usage/gstats_summarize.md

 - `nodetail`           Do not display the full set of statistics.
 - `meanonly`           Calculate only the count, sum, mean, min, max.
-- `by(varname)`        Group by variable; all stats are computed but output is in the style of tabstat.
+- `by(varlist)`        Group by variable; all stats are computed but output is in the style of tabstat.
 - `separator(#)`       Draw separator line after every # variables; default is `separator(5)`.
 - `tabstat`            Compute and display statistics in the style of tabstat.